ellenfkh/project-notebook/November 16.md

 Who is Fred to Freddy?
 ```

-which should return something like `Fred is Child of Freddy'.
+which should return something like `Fred is Child of Freddy`.
 If there are
 more complex relations, for instance

 ```